 How Bad Are the Ads on Paramount+?

 Commercials are a necessary evil of most streaming content services.
-Nearly every streaming service will break up their content with ads to keep the price down.
+Nearly every cable TV alternative will break up their content with ads to keep the price down.

 Most commercials are between 15 and 90 seconds long and occur in batches of two or three every 30 minutes.
 Hour-long shows may have between four and five commercial breaks.